Computer Science and Business Program

-The College of Business and the Computer Science and Engineering department in the P.C.
-Rossin College of Engineering and Applied Science jointly offer the Computer Science and Business (CSB) program.
-The mission of the program is to provide rigorous computer science education integrated with in-depth business training that prepares high quality undergraduate students with diverse backgrounds for lifelong learning and to assume positions of leadership in the business community.
+The College of Business and the Computer Science and Engineering Department in the P.C.
+Rossin College of Engineering and Applied Science jointly offer the Computer Science and Business (CSB) Honors Program.
+The mission of the program is to provide rigorous computer science education integrated with in-depth business training that prepares high-achieving undergraduate students with diverse backgrounds for lifelong learning and to assume positions of leadership in the business community.
 This carefully crafted 136 credit-hour degree integrates technology skills in software development with a solid background in business and economics.
 Deep immersion in both of these areas distinguishes CSB from programs offered by other universities.
 At the same time, it is well balanced with approximately one third of the courses in liberal arts, one-third in computer science, and one-third in business.

 After four years, the program leads to a degree in Computer Science and in Business, which is jointly awarded by the College of Business and the P.C.
 Rossin College of Engineering and Applied Science.
 Graduates of the program are ideal candidates for placement within public accounting firms, consulting companies, top software firms, and startup companies.
 This program provides students with the background needed to become the CIOs, decision makers, and general managers of information age corporations.

-For additional information visit the CSB web site.
+For additional information visit the CSB website or contact Andrea Goff, Academic Advisor at ahg212@lehigh.edu.

 Mission for Program

-The Computer Science and Business program's mission is to provide its students with a strong education in mathematics, science, business, and computer science fundamentals and to prepare them to be able to adapt to future changes in the practice of Computer Science.
+The Computer Science and Business Honors Program's mission is to provide its students with a strong education in mathematics, science, business, and computer science fundamentals and to prepare them to be able to adapt to future changes in the practice of Computer Science.

 Program Educational Objectives

-Graduates of the Bachelor of Science in Computer Science and Business Program will:
+Graduates of the Bachelor of Science in Computer Science and Business Honors Program will:

 - Apply their education in computer science to the analysis and solution of business and industrial problems.